 The short answer is that you can tighten your content marketing and production efforts and fine-tune the process to create more effective, engaging, and quality material.
-But before you can do that—kickstart a well-oiled machine—you need to understand what you’re doing wrong.
+But before you can do that—kickstart a well-oiled machine—you need to understand what content marketing mistakes you could be making.

 The key to optimizing or fine-tuning any process is understanding what works and what doesn’t.
-In your case, you need to correctly identify areas—even potential ones—that are holding you back.
+In your case, you need to correctly identify content marketing areas—even potential ones—that are holding you back.

 Nearly every digital platform—especially WordPress—supports mobile users.
 If you’re not offering a mobile-optimized version of your content stream, you’re doing yourself and your readers a disservice.
 In most cases, enabling mobile responsiveness is as easy as enabling or turning on a specific feature in your CMS or backend.